bvcms/bvcmsapi/source/PythonScripts/PacketPickup/process.rst

   :linenos:

 Explanation of code
-^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^

-The entire script consists of the defination of a function called Process() followed by a call to that function.
+The entire script consists of the definition of a function called ``Process()`` followed by a call to that function.
-The reason a function is defined, is to make it easy to return from the script at various points in the process which also keeps from having to nest the code in more if statements.
+The reason a function is defined, is to make it easy to return from the script at various points in the process.
+This also keeps from having to nest the code in more if statements.

 Line 2
-        This line checks to see if there is a barcode that has been entered or scanned and returns, doing nothing if not.
+        This line checks to see if there is a barcode that has been entered or scanned and returns without doing anything if there is no barcode.

 Lines 5-7
-        Decomposes the barcode into the two consituant parts, orgid and peopleid.
+        Decomposes the barcode into the two constituant parts, orgid and peopleid.

 Lines 9-14